Data Binding

 foreach - Repeat Elements

-The foreach binding repeats an element for each item in an array, automatically updating when the array changes:
+The foreach binding repeats an element for each item in an array, automatically updating when the array changes.
+By default the current item is available as item and its position as $index (0-based):

 <div id="app">